chengjiafeng857/Eval3d_pipline/README.md

 # Specific metrics only
 uv run eval3d-pipeline eval-mesh ./model.obj \
     -m text3d -m geometric -m semantic -m aesthetics

+##Text-3D Suggestion always runs alongside Text-3D Alignment when `-m text3d` is included (default).
+Use `--quick` for fast prompt/asset iteration focusing on text and aesthetics.
+Use `-m text3d` alone then run suggest cli when you only need alignment and suggestion feedback before re-rendering.
+##Example (Suggestion/Alignment only):
+uv run eval3d-pipeline suggest data/my_algo/_1209214233_texture --prompt "A young male sci-fi character with a tall, slim build wearing a long dark coat over black body armor, color palette dark grey and black with teal glowing lines and small orange accents.
+One arm is fully mechanical with exposed cables and teal lights, the other arm is human with a small cybernetic node, and he wears armored boots and a belt with a rectangular tech device on his hip."

 ```

-> Text-3D Suggestion always runs alongside Text-3D Alignment when `-m text3d` is included (default).
-Use `--quick` for fast prompt/asset iteration focusing on text and aesthetics.
-Use `-m text3d` alone when you only need alignment and suggestion feedback before re-rendering.
-> Example (Suggestion/Alignment only): `uv run eval3d-pipeline eval-mesh ./model.obj --prompt "a robot holding a sword" -m text3d`

 ### Example Output

 ```